pi-star-2025/pi_star/spiderwebs.md

 You could also just only want to have honest interactions with people.
 After death this is more in your control.
 You could request that you only get completely “honest” interactions.

-The Spider Queen (Mother Earth) learned this during this project (2020-2025) that the key to reconciling all quantum buzz is 100% honest interactions about social circles.
+The Spider Queen (Mother Earth) learned during this project (2020-2025) that the key to reconciling all quantum buzz is 100% honest interactions about social circles.
 This is the direction the Earth/Cosmos will move in.

 The Earth itself can be seen as a web of people, more and more connected, more and more like a spiderweb when we are “honest”.

-This is pattern for heavenly circles - it’s literally the music of light moving across spiderwebs on a sunny day.
+This is the pattern for heavenly circles - it’s the rhythms of light moving across spiderwebs on a sunny day.

 It’s the jingle of memories still there even it’s just math.